-Transaction and integration expenses for the year ended December 31, 2017 were \$269 million, which consists of costs associated with our information technology and finance initiatives and rationalization, property consolidation, benefits harmonization and costs associated with the settlement of the Merger-related appraisal demand lawsuit (see Note 14 to the Consolidated Financial Statements).
+Transaction and integration expenses for the year ended December 31, 2017 were \$269 million, which consists of costs associated with our information technology and finance initiatives and rationalization, property consolidation, benefits harmonization and costs associated with the settlement of the Merger-related appraisal demand lawsuit (see Note 13 - Commitments and Contingencies within Item 8 of this Annual Report on Form 10-K).
 Transaction and integration expenses for the year ended December 31, 2016 were \$177 million.
 Approximately \$162 million of these expenses were related to the Merger and \$15 million were related to the acquisition of Gras Savoye.
 Transaction and integration expenses for the year ended December 31, 2015 were \$84 million.
 Approximately \$58 million of these expenses were related to the Merger, \$15 million were related to the acquisition of Gras Savoye and \$11 million were related to our acquisition of Miller.